-For platforms other than Windows, GNU/Linux and macOS, you must first build the bootloader for your platform: see Building the Bootloader.
-After the bootloader has been built, use the pip install . command to complete the installation.
+For platforms other than Windows, GNU/Linux and macOS, you must first build a bootloader program for your platform: see Building the Bootloader.
+After the bootloader has been created, use python setup.py install with administrator privileges to complete the installation.